rishiraj88/CodeSamples/README.md

 ### Notes
 These repositories feature in-development programs and projects, too.
-By the way, continuous development and continuous integration is my personal favorite.
+By the way, continuous development and continuous integration is an obvious good.

 ## More to come up soon!